 Delhi experiences more extremes in weather, very hot in summer and cold in winter.
 Mumbai is almost always hot and humid, but to varying degrees.
 Personally, I prefer the more even temperatures of Mumbai (outside of monsoon season).

 Mumbai never gets as hot as Delhi, thanks to its coastal location, but it can get incredibly humid.
 During monsoon season (June, July and August) Mumbai can experience epic rainfalls and flooding.
-Winters are pleasant, days are 20 – 30 C, and nights are cooler.
+Winters are pleasant, days are 20° to 30° C, and nights are cooler.
 Even with the cleansing effect of the ocean, pollution levels are still high.

 Mumbai vs Delhi: how is the culture different?

-So, which is better when it comes to culture?
+Which is better when it comes to culture?
 Both cities have their unique charm.
 Delhi is better for history and culture.
-But if you’re more interested in experiencing a high energy and cosmopolitan city, then Mumbai is for you.
+But if you’re more interested in a high energy and cosmopolitan city, then Mumbai is for you.

 Mumbai vs Delhi: which city has better food?